What is the Employment Relations (Flexible Working) Act 2023?

 The Bill’s sponsor, Yasmin Qureshi, believes it will ensure that more people can access flexible working and act as a catalyst to address the barriers faced by women, the disabled, carers, and older people.

 The CIPD has been campaigning to make the right to request flexible working a day one right since 2020.
-Peter Cheese, chief executive of the CIPD, says the new bill will help “normalise conversations about flexibility at the start of the employment relationship, with significant benefits for employees in terms of wellbeing and work-life balance”.
-Claire McCartney, senior policy adviser at the CIPD, says it would “open up opportunities more fairly” for all employees, “including those who aren’t able to work remotely”.
+Peter Cheese, chief executive of the CIPD, said the bill will help “normalise conversations about flexibility at the start of the employment relationship, with significant benefits for employees in terms of wellbeing and work-life balance”.
+Claire McCartney, senior policy adviser at the CIPD, said it would “open up opportunities more fairly” for all employees, “including those who aren’t able to work remotely”.
+91% of respondents to the government’s consultation, including large employers, were in favour of the ‘day one’ right proposal.
+But not everyone agreed.
+Small businesses in particular were concerned that such early conversations could lead to friction if the employer denied a request or was forced to renegotiate contracts immediately after someone had started work.

 The right to request flexible working is not a ‘right to have’ flexible working, and employers retain the right to reject a request on one of the eight existing business-related grounds.
 63% of employer respondents felt that this was the correct approach, while some considered that the reasons should be expanded to give business priorities greater protection.

-People Management also polled HR and legal experts to determine what impact the bill might have, finding that many praised the proposed change in law, but warned it could take time to fully bed in.
+People Management also polled HR and legal experts to determine what impact the bill might have, finding that many praised the change in law, but warned it could take time to fully bed in.

 Should employers encourage flexible working?